PANmedia/raptor-editor/README.md

 Raptor Editor is a HTML5, WYSIWYG website content editor - check out the [Demo][^4].

-**It is designed to be user friendly and flexible for developers.**
+**Raptor is designed to be user friendly and flexible for developers.**

 Instantiating the Raptor editor with no options (zero configuration) results in all buttons and plugins being enabled.
 This is the quickest and easiest way to see Raptor in action.